Planning a Budget Wedding: Do’s and Don’ts

 DO: Be flexible

 A budget wedding will be much easier to plan if you’re able to compromise on certain details.
-If a square cake is half the price of a round cake, does the couple really need the square one?
+If a square cake is half the price of a round cake, does the couple really need the round one?
 What if wedding cupcakes are a third of the price of a cake?
 Or if twinkle lights are a fifth the price of hoop lights?
 Or if the bride finds a beautiful $3,000 dress, but then finds a similar one without the designer label for $500, does she really need the fancier one?

 DON’T: Compromise too much